stevekanger/scrollpro/README.md

 <br>

 <b>Note: just remember when using things like widths, margins, and things that can affect the page flow you can create performance and page breaking issues.
-Performance wise it is best to stick to translate and matrix.</b>
+Performance wise it is best to stick to css transform.</b>

 <br>